FlorianZ/hadashboard/README.md

     * Weather_Wind_Direction
     * Weather_Wind_Gust

-These are defined as in the Weather binding wiki for openHAB (*note that all the weather items MUST be in an item group "Weather"*).
+These are defined as in the Weather binding wiki for openHAB (*note that all the weather items MUST be in an item group "Weather"* - this applies to both openHAB 1.x and 2.0).
 If you do want to use different names, then edit the *lib/ohapp.rb* file accordingly.

 General instructions on creating widgets and dashboards are given on the dashing website.
 In addition, and specifically for this openHAB setup, the main points to note are: